hypathianet/website/hypathianet/content/Day_0/references.md

 A orchestration plattwork to help manage container based application.

+### Kubernetes Cluster Setup Projects

+* [eznetes](https://github.com/roffe/eznetes): Kubernetes the semi-hard way, a set of documents and shell scripts to semi automate the setup and maintenance of a on-prem cluster on bare-metal machines running CoreOS Container Linux.

 ### Other Tools for Computational Science

 #### Joint Roadmap for Open Science Tools ([JROST.org](https://jrost.org))